tma66/CS263_Final_Project/README.md

     python3 generate.py

+### Evaluate OpenAI Models
+Open the `openai_generate.ipynb` Jupyter notebook and execute the cells in order.
+They perform the following actions respectively:

+1. Load your OpenAI API token
+2. Generate code for each model: `gpt-3.5-turbo`, `gpt-4-turbo`, `gpt-4o-mini`, `gpt-4.1`

+### Evaluate with SonarQube
+SonarQube analysis is performed automatically via the GitHub Action defined at `.github/workflows/sonarqube.yml`.
+Analysis is run every time code is pushed to this repository.
+Results can be found here:

 ### Evaluate with Bandit

     bandit --severity-level all -r qwen2.5-coder-32b-cwe-output # if evaluating qwen. change llm model as necessary

 ### Evaluate with CodeQL
 CodeQL CLI needs to be first installed.
 The instructions can be found [here](https://codeql.github.com/docs/codeql-cli/getting-started-with-the-codeql-cli/).

 #### Usage of DB Creation Scripts
 Create CodeQL databases by invoking the provided shell script.